-The History department at College of the Ozarks offers students the exciting opportunity to explore the development of world civilizations and cultures and to study the foundation of the American heritage.
+The History Department at College of the Ozarks offers students the exciting opportunity to explore the development of world civilizations and cultures and study the foundation of American heritage.
 Wide-ranging survey courses on Western Civilization and the American Experience—all part of the general education core—provide students an informational and conceptual introduction to these fields.

-Students who major in History will select different upper-level courses from American, European, and non-Western history.
-In upper-level, seminar, and special topics courses students work closely with faculty to achieve in-depth knowledge of important times, trends, and themes from history and the powerful as well as ordinary people who have shaped the past and influence the present and future.
+Students who major in history will select different upper-level courses from American and European history.
+In upper-level, seminar, and special topics courses students work closely with faculty.
+History majors will gain in-depth knowledge of important times, trends, and themes from history and the powerful — and ordinary — people who have shaped the past and influence the present and future.
 All classes place a premium on a close liaison between students and teachers and among students.

 Students majoring in History may choose from the following programs:

 - History Education major (double major with Education)